causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask137_Spring2025_Bitcoin_Forecasting_with_Facebook_Prophet/README.md

   * *Yearly Seasonality*: Enabled to model yearly cycles observed in the crypto market.
   * *Weekly Seasonality*: Disabled after EDA confirmed weekly trends had minimal influence.
   * *Monthly Seasonality*: Manually added with a Fourier order of 5 to capture known monthly trends, especially price increases between January and April.
-  * *Seasonality Mode: Set to **Multiplicative* to handle the exponential growth patterns seen in Bitcoin.
+  * *Seasonality Mode*: Set to **Multiplicative* to handle the exponential growth patterns seen in Bitcoin.

 * *Changepoint Detection*: